 - 1. All report cards are distributed on a ten week reporting period.
 It is clear and understandable that parents of students performing below grade expectation should not have to wait ten weeks to receive an informal report regarding their child. - 2.
 Interim Reports may be issued any time throughout the school year. - 3.
 At the 5 week interval of the 10 week reporting period interim reports may be issued.
 K-6 teachers must notify parents of all students who are not achieving at a level 3 or 4. - 4.
 It is further suggested that if a student is consistently performing below grade level after a reasonable beginning of the school year, that regular communication between parents(s) and teacher be established and maintained through periodic written reports, parent-teacher-(student) conference(s) and phone conversations. - 5.
 This report can also be used to inform parents of the child's outstanding progress. - B. Elementary teachers need to make every effort to get the parent/guardian acknowledgment slip back signed by the parent/guardian and retain it for your files. - 1.
 This step in the process is required if the school is to have credibility. - 2.
 If the parent/guardian acknowledgment is not returned, a phone call or written follow-up will be placed by the teacher. - 3.
 Elementary teachers may use form #2018.2, #2018.3, or may create a similar form to use. - 4.
 Elementary teachers are to keep a copy of all interim reports for permanent records. - 5.
-Secondary teachers are to keep a copy of deficient interim reports on file. - C. Secondary teachers (as of the 2018-19 School Year) will no longer be required to send home interim reports due to the fact that all teachers grades 7-12 are required to comply fully with the Academic Eligibility Policy as outlined in the student handbook.
+Secondary teachers are to keep a copy of deficient interim reports on file. - C. Secondary teachers are required to send home interim reports for any student who is failing a course at the five week mark each quarter.

-Secondary Techers are encouraged to use the Interim Report Process to acknowledge student growth, achievement and other areas of positive effort on the part of the students.
+Secondary Teachers are also encouraged to use the Interim Report Process to acknowledge student growth, achievement and other areas of positive effort on the part of the students.